juba/robservable/README.md

 First think to do is to identify the notebook you want to use.
 The notebook has to be published, and its id is the same as the one used to `import` it in Observable.
 For example, the id of [this notebook](https://observablehq.com/@d3/horizontal-bar-chart) is `@d3/horizontal-bar-chart`.

+### Render an entire notebook

-The simplest thing to try is to display an entire notebook from R. You can do this by calling a notebook with the function `robservable` :
+The simplest thing is to display an entire notebook from R. You can do this by calling a notebook with the function `robservable` :

 ```r
 robservable("@mbostock/clifford-attractor-iii")
 ```

+### Render only some cells

 Instead of displaying an entire notebook, it may be better to display only one of its cell.
 To do this, the cell in the notebook must have a name (*ie* it must be of the form `foo = ...`).
 For example, if you want to display only the `chart` cell of the [horizontal bar chart notebook](https://observablehq.com/@d3/horizontal-bar-chart), you can do :